 Of course, nowadays you can find information about everything on the Internet.
 It would not be, therefore, too hard to get the actual term localized correctly.
 But when you are looking to use the term in a sentence in context, and make it sound natural, you would probably fail as a poker localization professional if you had never played poker.

 One example is the yearly Christmas charity event we host on the iPoker network, where all of our linguists are encouraged to play in an invite-only poker tournament.
 The winners get to choose which organizations should receive our contribution.
 ‘Translators without borders’ is a popular choice, but we have also funded projects related to health, local sports clubs, and even a Maltese movie production.
-Click here to read more about the social responsibility of All-In Translations.
+Click here to read more about the social responsibility of All-in Global.

 Poker localization and context